thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 A competitor or judge should call over a Delegate when they are unable to determine whether the resting state of a puzzle at the end of the solve is a penalty.
 Usually, this is because the puzzle is very close to the halfway threshold for penalties.
 Observe the puzzle from multiple angles and use multiple pieces and reference points to try and determine the most accurate ruling.
 If you still cannot determine the penalty state, this is generally considered no penalty, as the sub-regulations of [Regulation 10f](https://www.worldcubeassociation.org/regulations/#10f) state maximum offset amount, and a resting state on the threshold of the penalty does not explicitly exceed that limit.

 Finally, note that a penalty is not considered an incident.
-Penalties correctly applied to solves fully follow the regulations as stated.
+Penalties correctly applied to solves fully follow the Regulations as stated.
 For more information on what is considered an incident, see the Incidents section.

 #### Square-1 Misalignments